You are here

 E Horizon

 Occasionally, there is a layer beneath the topsoil called the E horizon, which is also a zone of intense leaching.
 Consequently, this layer is comprised predominantly of washed sand grains.
-This layer is commonly found in the highly weathered soils of the Lower Coastal Plain and Coastal Flatwoods in southern Mississippi.
+This layer is commonly found in highly weathered soils of the Lower Coastal Plain and Coastal Flatwoods in southern Mississippi.

 B Horizon